andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-07-gelfands-algebra-chunk-16-polynomial-division-remainders.md

 ## There Must be an Easier Way...
 All this polynomial division is very exciting and all, but it's also very long-winded.
 Surely there's an easier way?
 (At least in certain circumstances?)

-Well there is, at least for remainders, and factoring, and it's up next, all courtesy of [Bezout](https://en.wikipedia.org/wiki/%C3%89tienne_B%C3%A9zout) and his Remainder Theorem.
+Reassuringly there is, at least for remainders, and factoring, and this is all up next, courtesy of [Bezout](https://en.wikipedia.org/wiki/%C3%89tienne_B%C3%A9zout) and his Remainder Theorem.

 I'll let you go to Gelfand (section 37) for the simple reason why this works, but in general, if $P$ is an arbitrary polynomial (i.e. any polynomial in a single variable, $x$ in what follows) which we want to divide by $x - a$ then we can use the following equality to give us a jump on things:

 $$P(x) = (\hbox{quotient})(x - a) + (\hbox{remainder})$$

-This simple formula gives us a bunch of cool stuff.
-These cool things are the subject of the rest of this post.
+This simple formula gives us a bunch of cool stuff and these cool things are the subject of the rest of this post.

 ## Tricks Arising